SoCold11/hookpilot/README.md

 Built by Dorian C.

-USC Marshall MBA and Performance Marketing & Product-Oriented Strategist.
+USC Marshall MBA and Product & Growth Strategist with a background in performance marketing and ad technology.

 Experience includes:
-- Leading $40M+ in programmatic media spend
+- Leading $40M+ in programmatic media investment across full-funnel campaigns
-- Improving campaign efficiency by approximately 50% year-over-year
+- Driving ~50% improvements in campaign efficiency through data-driven optimization and testing frameworks
-- Building scalable systems across ad tech, creative, and performance
+- Building scalable campaign structures, measurement systems, and cross-functional workflows across creative, analytics, and engineering teams

-HookPilot reflects real-world challenges in performance marketing, translated into a product solution through structured thinking and applied AI.
+HookPilot is an extension of this experience — translating real-world challenges in ad creative decision-making into a productized solution.

+The goal is to bridge the gap between campaign strategy, user empathy & feedback, and product thinking by:
+- Simplifying complex marketing decisions into structured outputs
+- Designing for user needs prior to campaign launch
+- Iterating toward more intelligent, AI-powered recommendations

 ## Purpose